The Boston Children's Hospital Epilepsy Genetics Program sees a wide range of patients, including:

-Program Director, Ann Poduri, MD, MPH, and attending physician, Heather Olson, MD, perform pediatric epilepsy genetic consultations, while our licensed genetic counselor, Beth Rosen Sheidley, MS, CGC, takes detailed, syndrome-specific family histories and provides genetic counseling.
+Program Director, Ann Poduri, MD, MPH, and attending physician, Heather Olson, MD, perform pediatric epilepsy genetic consultations, while our genetic counselors, Beth Rosen Sheidley, MS, CGC, and Lacey Smith, MS, take detailed, syndrome-specific family histories and provide genetic counseling.

 Consultations last from 1-2 hours and will include the following:

 - Review of your child’s previous medical records

 - Review of your child’s medical and treatment history